-In addition to an employee handbook, providing other written operational policies and procedures helps assure efficient, consistent services, and reduces confusion and redundant management interventions.
-This documentation is also important if and when disciplinary action is necessary to maintain practice order and enforce practice standards.
+In addition to an employee manual, other written operational policies and procedures help ensure efficient, consistent services and reduce confusion and redundant management interventions.
+This documentation also is important if and when disciplinary action is necessary to maintain practice order and enforce practice standards.
 The structure for writing policies and procedures is well established in medical practice.
 Policies are organized by category for easy reference.
 Each policy states the practice issue or objective to be addressed in a simple phrase, which is followed by a brief sentence or two that clearly states the practice policy.
-The procedures that enable staff to meet this policy are then listed as short and concise guidelines.
+The procedures that enable staff to meet this policy then are listed as short and concise guidelines.
 Each guideline should contain one idea per sentence.
 If referenced in the policy, any relevant documents or checklists utilized by the practice should be attached.

-Suggested categories for a policy and procedure manual are provided below, as well as some of the common policies that should be addressed in writing.
+Suggested categories for a policy and procedure manual are provided below, as are some of the common policies that should be addressed in writing.
 This is not an exhaustive list of all situations or circumstances that will be encountered in your practice, but it should provide a fairly comprehensive framework of required guidelines for practice management.